Singulars2022/WebProgatsStarter/README.md

 # Web Progats

-## Add some more feautres
+## Add some more features

 - In Desktop mode, add a shadow when you hover on any team card
-- Add an arrow in button
+- Add an arrow so the user can go to the top of the page at anytime